ProlificsPanther/BootstrapDatatables/README.md

 # pyordr.html
 HTML template that is included in the Panther screen.
 The HTML will generate a user-defined UI for the screen.
 Main.css and pyordr.js are referenced in the HTML template.
-Our Migration Utility  was used to generate this HTML template
+Our Migration Utility(Panther 5.52)  was used to generate this HTML template

 # pyordr.js
+Javascript File created by the Migration Utility contains refereces to Bootstrap libraries, making it a responsive web screen

 # cookie database file
 JDB database containing  data used to populate Panther Grids/Datatables.